TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

 I am currently pursuing a degree in Statistics (Mathematics) and Computers and have always found it fascinating and exciting to implement Statistical and Machine Learning tools and models to Computers.
 I believe that Google Summer of Code is the perfect opportunity for me to practically apply my knowledge and skills in a useful environment.

 I have a lot of experience programming in Python and have won competitions solving questions and developing algorithms.
-I have a striong passion for teaching and have first hand experience with pseudocode as well.
+I have a strong passion for teaching and have first hand experience with pseudocode as well.

 I have been programming for over 12 years and have Machine Learning, Artificial Intelligence and CUDA experience as well.
 I have attended various conferences on GPU computing and am aware of the enormous potential it has.
 This summer, I will solely be focusing on Google Summer of Code and have no other commitments.